 - Monthly fee: $10, can be we waived with minimum average daily balance of $5,000

 - ATM fees: Unlimited domestic reimbursements

 - Number of physical branches: Online only

 Radius Bank Tailored Checking

 Radius Bank is another online option that offers a great business checking account.
-Radius Bank’s Tailored Checking account features an APY of 0.10% on balances over $5,000.
-Like Axos, there is a $10 monthly maintenance fee, which can be waived if you maintain a minimum monthly balance of $5,000.
+Radius Bank’s Tailored Checking account features an APY of 0.10% on balances of $5,000 or more.
+There is a $10 monthly maintenance fee, which can be waived if you maintain a minimum monthly balance of $5,000.
 There is a minimum deposit of $100 required to open an account, but no minimum balance requirement after that.

 In addition to earning interest, other features of the Radius Bank Tailored Checking account worth noting are:

-- Cash back: Receive up to 1% cash back when you shop in certain categories
+- Cash back: Receive 1.00% on all debit card purchases and 1.50% when you shop in certain categories

 - Transaction fees: Unlimited transactions